-Textbook:
+Textbooks:

 Kaufmann, Schwitters, Intermediate Algebra, tenth edition, Cengage Learning.
+Higgins, Tang, Viro, Proficiency Algebra in Problems, free online.

-WebAssign is the course online platform.
+WebAssign is a course online platform.
 Weekly assignments will be given through WebAssign.

 You have to buy an access code to WebAssign.
 If you do this directly from www.webassign.net, the price will be \$75, it includes WebAssign access for one semester and eBook of Intermediate Algebra.
 You may also order a hard copy of the textbook.